-Another one of my favorite free things to do in San Francisco in February is visit Lombard Street.
+Another one of my favorite free things to do in San Francisco in February is visit Lombard Street in the Russian Hill district.
 There is the famously crooked brick-lined stretch between Hyde and Leavenworth Streets that winds its way back and forth eight times down the hill because it is so steep.

 You can walk down along either side and then stand at the bottom on Leavenworth to take your postcard-perfect pictures as the cars weave between the gardens planted along the turns in the street.